aurora-is-near/aurora-cli-rs/README.md

 - 📦 Install `aurora-cli-rs` and start interacting with it:
   *`cargo install --git https://github.com/aurora-is-near/aurora-cli-rs.git`*
-- 🔍 Check out what each command is for in the official Aurora [docs](https://doc.aurora.dev/tools/aurora-cli)
+- 🔍 Check out what each command is for in the [Commands Reference](#commands-reference) section
 - ✋ Have questions?
 Ask them at the official Aurora [forum](https://forum.aurora.dev/)

 ## Usage